Jacopo Philip Moretti

 During high school, I wrote a bunch of personal utilities in a variety of languages and technologies for very specific use cases I had.
 The knowledge gained was massive, but I wouldn’t call that code particularly useful.
 It's kept on my github for archival purposes.

 I’m working towards a MSc in Computer Science from EPFL, in Switzerland.
-Relevant coursework includes advanced compiler construction, verification and theorem proving, and mathematical logic.
+Relevant coursework in compiler construction, verification and theorem proving, with a declared specialization in "Foundations of Software".

 Before that, I got my BSc in Computer Science in July 2024, after 3 years of strenuous work.
 Relevant coursework includes foundation courses in software engineering, computer language processing and mathematical logic.